What is the course about?

 When I've finished, what course can I do next?

-You can further develop your skills and interest in garden design through a range of courses at the City Lit in Drawing from Plants and Flowers, Patio Design and Planting, Planting Design, Botanical Drawing and an array of other visual arts courses to hone your creative skills.
+City Lit offer a range of courses in Patio Design and Planting, Planting Design, Botanical Drawing and an array of other visual arts courses to enhance your creative and professional skills.